microsoft/fluentui-react-native/packages/experimental/Avatar/SPEC.md

 ### Interaction

-For now we won't add props for interactions.
+For now Avatar doesn't support interactions.
 For the next step we will need to add tooltip and onClick handler.

 ## Accessibility